Do You Have These Symptoms of A Chord Scale Noodler?

 Yes!
 I'm ready to get instant access to Joel's Jazz Improvisation Master Class - Playing the Changes: A Whole Brained Approach.

-- I understand that I will get Playing the Changes today for 50% off the regular price:
+- I understand that I will get Playing the Changes today for

 - I understand that I'll also get access to Mastering Minor Jazz Harmony - Free of Charge!
 (Regular Price $97)